Data

 Parameters:

-• noise_width (float) – half width of data random noise
+• noise_width – half-width of the multiplicative uniform noise

 Returns: